kratosator/apex-legends-obs-game/README.md

 ## Features

- - Automatic recognition of in-game character  in all HUDs (in-game, inventory, looting, map view)
+ - Automatic recognition of in-game character in all HUDs (in-game, inventory, looting, map view, spectate)
  - Possibility to disable/enable sources depending on which HUD is currently displayed
  - Frame accurate character recognition and source activation/deactivation
- - Works with game language set to English/Italiano and resolution set to FullHD
+ - Works with game language set to English/Italiano/Chinese Simplified and resolution set to FullHD or 2K

 ## Description

 OBS plugin that allows stream customization targeted specifically to Apex Legends game.
 The plugin is a filter that can be applied on any source or scene.

 It allows, for example, to apply a character card overlay in the correct screen position depending on the HUD showed by the game.
-There are 4 HUDs where the player card is recognized: in-game, inventory, looting box, map view.
+There are 5 HUDs where the player card is recognized: in-game, inventory, looting box, map view, spectate.

 The plugin works recognizing elements of the HUD of the game to determine the current HUD showed.
 It works when using mouse and keyboard or a PS4 controller, other input devices may create problems.
-Currently it works only if these requirements are met
+Currently it works only if these requirements are met:

- - game's language set to either English or Italiano
+ - game's language set to either English or Italiano or Chinese Simplified
- - screen's resolution set to 1920x1080
+ - screen's resolution set to 1920x1080 or 2560x1440

 Other languages or resolutions may be supported on request.